Japanese Painted Fern

 Hardiness Zone: 3a

-Japanese Painted Fern's attractive ferny bipinnately compound leaves remain grayish green in color with prominent silver tips throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
-The dark red stems are very colorful and add to the overall interest of the plant.
+Japanese Painted Fern's attractive ferny bipinnately compound leaves emerge deep purple, turning silver in color with showy burgundy variegation throughout the year.
+The flowers are not ornamentally significant.
+The deep purple stems are very effective and add to the plant's interest.

 Planting & Growing